Rules to Better Product Owners - 27 Rules

-- Respect the Sprint Goal.
-Understand that the team will only work on things in the Sprint Backlog and don’t expect other things to be done as well.
-Most things can wait for the next sprint.
+- Respect the Sprint Goal by understanding the team will only work on things in the Sprint Backlog.
+Don’t expect other things to be done on top of it.
+Most things can wait for the next Sprint

 It’s hard to give guidance on who in the company would make a good PO.
 The usual candidate is often extremely busy.
-It should be:
+It should be someone:

-- Someone with a personal stake in the success of the project.
+- With a personal stake in the success of the project

-- Someone with a clear vision of the product,
+- With a clear vision of the product

-- Someone who has authority with the budget.
-E.g. They could authorize adding a designer to a sprint for a couple of days
+- Who has authority with the budget.
+E.g. they could authorize adding a designer to a Sprint for a couple of days

-- Someone who has read the Scrum Guide and watched the Product Owner video and understands the role.
+- Who has read the Scrum Guide, watched the Product Owner video, and understands the role

 Testing is a vital part of any development and can be quite time consuming, depending on the complexity of the application.